Legitbub/2024-CS151-07-BlackPython-Game-Manager/README.md

 This project involves implementing a Blackjack and Snake game system in JavaFX.
 We will be using splitting each game into its own file, which will then be handled by a GameManager class to run the application.
+Users can create a login and have their high scores saved in the game's records.

 Contributions:

-    Justin: Blackjack
+    Justin: Blackjack, Manager

     Josh: Blackjack

-    Bao: Snakes
+    Bao: Snakes, Manager

     Vats: Snakes